MohamedAboElnasr/electronics-Lab-kit/README.md

 ## <p id="power-supply"> Power Supply </p>
 First we started to design the Power supply circuit on proteus it has been designed to produce various types of voltage like +5v,-9v and 1.3v  up to 27v of postive and negative values, by using different types Regulators and LM amplifier.

-and this is a list of all the specification:
+Here is a list of all the specification:

 - 5V +
 - 5V -